-The Board requests comment on the revisions to the definition of "substantial business relationship" in the Standardized Permit Rule to conform that definition with the definitions of the same term in the financial assurance requirements of the permitted facility standards and the interim status facility standards.
+The Board requested comment on the revisions to the definition of "substantial business relationship" in the Standardized Permit Rule to conform that definition with the definitions of the same term in the financial assurance requirements of the permitted facility standards and the interim status facility standards.
+The Board received no comments in this regard.